 Today, we are seeing a massive increase in drug and alcohol addiction in this country.
 This increase is something that is particularly concerning in many different ways.
 Addiction to opiates is now being labeled as an official epidemic by the Centers for Disease Control and Prevention (CDC).
 This label was outlined in 2012, and the drug addiction problems are becoming even worse now.
-Furthermore, there is a definite link between sports injuries and addiction.
+Today, there is a definite link between sports injuries and addiction.

 One of the issues is that drug addiction is becoming a very big problem for professional athletes and sports players.
 Even in high schools, sports injuries and addiction are now frequently occurring problems among student-athletes.